Rhino Breeding Centre and Wildlife Conservation

 During your stay on the project, you have one and a half days off a week, when you can relax or participate in one of the many activities available on the project, such as fishing, canoeing, rifle training, camping, horse riding and hiking up Wedza Mountains.
 You also have access to a pool at your accommodation, where you can cool off after the day's work.

 Trips to Harare can be arranged, where you can shop for souvenirs and gifts.
 You can also travel to visit the famous Victoria Falls, for a few days.
 The staff on the project are happy to help plan and book trips to the Victoria Falls before or after your stay on the project.
 NOTE!
 Costs for travels to Harare or Victoria Falls are payed by you.

 When you have booked your volunteer program with us, we will send you an application form (together with the registration fee).
-Fill out the application form and return it to us, we will then forward it to the projekt as basis for your volunteer placement.
+Fill out the application form and return it to us so that we can then forward it to the project as the basis for your volunteer placement.

 Liability insurance is included in the price of your volunteer trip.
 Liability insurance applies to occasions when you as a private person are required to pay damages for having unintentionally damaged someone or someone’s property.

-You, yourself are responsible to ensure that your insurance cover covers illness, injury and theft while you travel and work as a volunteer.
+You have sole responsibility to ensure that your insurance covers illness, injury and theft while you travel and work as a volunteer.

 Remember to get vaccinated about a month before your departure.
-Check with your lokal vaccination center or doctor what vaccinations you need for your travels.
+Check with your local vaccination center or doctor which vaccinations you need for your travels.
 We always recommend that you have adequate protection against Hepatitis A and B, Tetanus and Cholera, regardless of destination.